If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Do You Make Money from Affiliate Revenue?

 Yes, we make affiliate commissions from select products and retailers.
-First and foremost though, our editors are making recommendations based on the quality of the products and are not swayed by the commission structure.
-If a product is worth covering and the retailer does not offer affiliate commissions, we will still cover it no matter what so that we can provide our readers the highest level of service and in order to secure your trust.
+First and foremost though, our editors are making recommendations based on the quality of the products and not the commission structure.
+If a product is worth covering and the retailer does not offer affiliate commissions, we will still cover it so that we can provide our readers the highest level of service.
+This is one of the qualities that sets SPY apart from other e-commerce publishers, and we always want to feature the best products in order to secure your trust.

 Can Companies Pay to be Featured on Your Site?

-Products featured on SPY.com are 100% editorially chosen and you cannot pay to get preferential placement.
-We do, however, offer sponsorship opportunities which are created by our editors but labeled clearly as “Sponsored” to differentiate from our standard editorial coverage.
+Products featured in SPY.com reviews and shopping guides are 100% editorially chosen, and brands cannot pay for a positive review or “Best Overall” status.
+We do, however, offer sponsorship opportunities, which are created by our editors but always labeled clearly as “Sponsored” to differentiate from our standard editorial coverage.

 Why Is SPY Content Featured on Amazon?